 General symptoms of bad circulation you need to know

-It’s a good idea to know the symptoms of bad circulation.
-Thus, we’re going to take a look at them before we dive into the keys that help you increase your lower body circulation.
+It’s a good idea to be aware of the symptoms of bad circulation.
+That’s why we’re going to take a look at them before we dive into tips to increase your lower body circulation.

 Without a doubt, there are some main indicators that your blood circulation isn’t as good as it should be.
-These include having varicose veins, getting constant cramps in your legs, and heaviness.
+These include frequent cramps in your legs and feelings of heaviness.

-However, there are other more general symptoms that you get that you should tell your doctor about:
+However, there are other general symptoms that you might want to tell your doctor about:

 - Red spots on your legs